ipolyzos/mtc-repo-infra-prod/README.md

-# mtc-repo-infra-prod
+# This prod terraform repository is for infra developers.

-terraform Code for MTC
+The repository is last updated by Ioannis Polyzos.